-Chapter 10.
+Chapter 11.

 At the core of human experience lies identity—the intricate tapestry woven from our self-perception, our relationships, and our place in the world.
 Among the most fundamental threads are gender, sexuality, and race.
-These are deeply personal attributes that, for countless individuals, have become a battlefield of judgment, discrimination, and profound exclusion.
+These are deeply personal attributes that, for countless individuals, have become a battlefield of judgment, discrimination, and exclusion.
 These identities are not private matters; they are fundamental axes along which power is distributed, exercised, and denied.
-This chapter will explore how systemic power structures create and perpetuate exclusion based on identity, compelling conformity or concealment and examining the profound impact on human agency and societal progress.
+This chapter will explore how systemic power structures create and perpetuate exclusion based on identity, compelling conformity or concealment and examining the impact on human agency and societal progress.

-Before understanding exclusion, we must first examine the societal “norm.”
-For over half of humanity—women—the societal blueprint has historically manifested as systemic exclusion from positions of power and equitable resource distribution.
-As of early 2024, a mere 10% of FTSE 100 CEOs in the UK were women, a figure that highlights the persistent glass ceiling (FTSE Women Leaders Review 2024).
 This disparity extends to religious institutions, where many major denominations systematically exclude women from decision-making roles and ordained leadership.
 The Roman Catholic Church explicitly prohibits women from being ordained, and while the Church of England has ordained women as priests and bishops, they still represent only about one-third of paid clergy.
-This exclusion is not confined to Christian traditions.
-Many non-Christian religions also present varying degrees of exclusion, rooted in traditional interpretations or cultural norms.
+This exclusion is not confined to Christian traditions; many non-Christian religions also present varying degrees of exclusion, rooted in traditional interpretations or cultural norms.
 Orthodox Judaism generally doesn’t ordain women as rabbis, and many interpretations of Islam have historically led to restrictions on women’s public roles.
 While classical Hindu and Buddhist texts can present complex views, contemporary societies often exhibit conservative norms that lead to discrimination.

 These prescribed roles, often rooted in patriarchal structures and religious dogma, painted a stark picture: men were to be dominant and public actors; women were often confined to domesticity.
 This social conditioning underpins the idea, famously articulated by Simone de Beauvoir in The Second Sex, that “one is not born, but rather becomes, a woman.”
 As Judith Butler would later explore in Gender Trouble, gender itself became a performative act, with deviation inviting sanction.
 Anything outside these prescribed roles was often deemed aberrant, immoral, or even a mental illness.

-While gender forms a profound axis of exclusion, race stands as another fundamental dimension, deeply ingrained in historical and contemporary power structures.
+While gender forms an axis of exclusion, race stands as another fundamental dimension, deeply ingrained in historical and contemporary power structures.
 The concept of “race” itself is a social construct, a means to categorise and control populations, often justifying domination as explored by Omi & Winant in Racial Formation in the United States.
 The impact of race on economic well-being is stark and persistent.
 In the UK, the Runnymede Trust’s “Colour of Money” report highlights that Black African and Bangladeshi households have 10 times less wealth than White British people.
 Even with similar educational qualifications, ethnic minority graduates often face an “ethnic penalty” in the labour market, earning less or being in non-graduate jobs compared to their White counterparts.

 Access to safe housing is another critical area of racial exclusion.
 Research from the Joseph Rowntree Foundation reveals that Black, Asian, and Minority Ethnic (BAME) communities in the UK disproportionately spend more of their income on housing.
 Overcrowding is also significantly higher, with 24% of Bangladeshi and 18% of Pakistani people living in overcrowded homes compared to just 2% of White British people.